 There are a number of benefit plans available for eligible veterans.
 An overview of the ones most often used for enrollment at Southern Wesleyan University is provided below.
-More detailed information about each program and its eligibility requirements is available at the Department of Veterans' Affairs Web site.

 The Post 9/11 GI Bill (Chapter 33): The Post-9/11 GI Bill is for individuals with at least 90 days of aggregate service or individuals discharged with a service-connected disability after 30 days on or after September 11, 2001.
 Veterans, active-duty service members, and their spouses and dependents may be eligible for these benefits.
 Additional financial assistance is available for eligible veterans through Southern Wesleyan University's participation in the Yellow Ribbon Program.

 The Montgomery GI Bill (Chapter 30): Active Duty Educational Assistance Program, generally for individuals who entered active duty after June 30, 1985 and served continuously for three years or for individuals serving two years on active duty followed by four years of Selected Reserve.
 To be eligible, veterans must have contributed $1,200 during their first year of military service.
 Veterans or service personnel cannot withdraw money paid into the fund.